x17-Green/GreenNet/README.md

 ## **Conclusion**

 GreenNet is a micro-service based platform for secure user authentication and device monitoring in energy management.
-We have faced technical challenges, including choosing the right database management system, and non-technical challenges, such as getting started with the project.
-Despite these challenges, we are committed to delivering a high-quality project that meets the required standards.
+I have faced technical challenges, including choosing the right database management system, and non-technical challenges, such as getting started with the project.
+Despite these challenges, I am committed to delivering a high-quality project that meets the required standards.